jay0610/Hackintosh-macOS.Catalina-Inspiron5590/README.md

   I am using D-Link DWA-131 Wireless N Nano USB Adapter (Black).
 - Audio on internal laptop speaker
   Note: (Workaround) : Since bluetooth is working absolutely fine, I use external bluetooth speakers.
 (Sorry, if you think this can't be workaround).
+- HDMI port (So not working dual display)

 Very important Note !!